 Align the trim assembly (M) with the left and right edge of the faceplate and slowly slide it down over the faceplate.

-Secure the trim to the faceplate by squeezing the eight trim retainers (N) between the inner edge of the trim and the front of the faceplate.
-As in the image on the left.
+Secure the trim to the faceplate by squeezing the eight trim retainers (N) between the inner edge of the trim and the front of the faceplate (see DETAIL A).